Writer & Educator

 Hello and welcome to my website.
 Here you can browse my books, check up on what events I’m doing in the coming months and find out how to book me for a visit.

-Explore Gill's Fiction for Young Teens
+Explore Gill's Fiction for Middle Grade

 Gill's Picture Books